Estrobeda/GeekBot/README.md

 # GeekBot

 ## Description
-The GeekBot is an advanced discord bot, made with discord.js.
+The GeekBot is an advanced discord bot, made with discord-rs.
 The core feature of this bot that sets it appart from other bots is that the bot manages membership and registrations.